apache/ozone/hadoop-hdds/docs/content/feature/OM-HA.md

 ---
-title: "High Availability"
+title: "OM High Availability "
 weight: 1
 menu:
    main:
       parent: Features
-summary: HA setup for Ozone to avoid any single point of failure.
+summary: HA setup for Ozone Manager to avoid any single point of failure.
 ---
 <!---
   Licensed to the Apache Software Foundation (ASF) under one or more